University Health Service Registration

 National Health Service Registration

 Registering with a local GP surgery will allow you free NHS treatment.
-Please pick up the registration forms from the University Health Centre or Advice Zones.
-When you have completed the registration forms, make an appointment with a Nurse to discuss your medical history and check your weight and height.
+Please complete the on line registration form via Advice Zone.
+When you have completed the registration form, make an appointment with a Nurse to discuss your medical history and check your weight and height.
 It is important that you tell the nurse about any illness or investigations you have had in the past.
 If you are receiving any treatment or are disabled as a result of a medical condition please bring information in English from your doctor at home.

 If you move to a different area, you will need to re-register with a doctor.
 Contact the Health Centre for details.